°F

 Cumulonimbus (Cb)

-• Cumulonimbus clouds are Vertically Developed Clouds which are composed of water droplets and ice crystals.
+• Vertically developed clouds composed of water droplets and ice crystals.

-• Usually indicate a storm in the near future.
-Rain, hail, thunder, lightning.
+• Usually indicate a storm: rain, hail, thunder, lightning.

 Other Clouds :